marisol-yake/marisol-yake/README.md

 <!-- Intro, Skills and Interests -->
 <!-- Hello and welcome to my Github profile!
 My name is Marikit Yake and I'm working on writing this intro. -->
 Hello there!
-I'm Marikit Yake, my pronouns are she/they, and I'm currently working as an HCI Researcher at CU Boulder with the [Philanthropic Informatics Research Lab (PIRL)](https://amy.voida.com/research-group/).
+I'm Marisol Yake, my pronouns are she/they, and I'm currently working as an undergraduate Computer-Supported Cooperative Work (CSCW) Researcher at CU Boulder with the [Philanthropic Informatics Research Lab (PIRL)](https://amy.voida.com/research-group/), conducting independent research under the supervision of Amy Voida, PhD and Shiva Darian, PhD.
 Right now I'm studying how labor unions use data and information technology to support labor power in the workplace, which I'm turning into a paper draft.
 When I'm not reading something new or uploading my code here, you can find me sharing what I've learned on Medium!
 If you'd be interested in working together, please feel free to reach out!

-If you are interest in my work on Tableau Public, [click here.](https://public.tableau.com/app/profile/marikit.yake)
+If you are interested in my work on Tableau Public, [click here.](https://public.tableau.com/app/profile/marikit.yake)

 <!-- Badges (languages, etc) Code: Python, SQL, HTML -->
 ### Languages: